BillyDM/bevy-audio-dsp/README.md

 # bevy-audio-dsp

-Development of DSP that will eventually be part of Bevy's new audio engine
+This repository is being used to develop some of the DSP that will eventually make its way into the new audio engine for [Bevy](https://bevyengine.org/).

+Join the discussion at the [Bevy Discord Server](https://discord.gg/bevy) under the `working-groups -> Better audio` channel.